 The good news is that Clearcover's policies are underwritten by Response Indemnity of California and Lyndon Southern.
 Both companies are owned by Fortegra, a longstanding company with strong financial footing.
 This means you don't need to worry about the company being unable to pay your claims.

-Clearcover takes an unorthodox approach to discounts compared to other insurers: It doesn't offer them explicitly.
-Most car insurance companies will tell you when they are giving you a discount for things like safe driving and insuring multiple cars.
+Clearcover takes an unorthodox approach to discounts compared to other insurers: it doesn't offer them explicitly.
+Most car insurance companies tell you when they are giving you a discount for things like safe driving and insuring multiple cars.
 Clearcover still considers all the same details as a mainstream insurer when setting your rate, but you don't see the specific criteria it uses to set your rate.

 Clearcover also only sells car insurance.
-You can't buy renters, homeowners or umbrella liability insurance from the company.
+You can't buy renters, homeowners or umbrella insurance from the company.
 If your insurer offers you a meaningful discount for bundling your policies together, you may save money elsewhere.

-Coverage Options From Clearcover
+Coverage options from Clearcover

 Clearcover's approach is to provide only the essentials, so it doesn't provide a ton of extras or add-ons to drivers.
 But it does offer a few notable perks.
 First is that in lieu of rental car coverage, it provides "alternate transport coverage."
 If your car is in the shop for repair after an accident, you receive a certain amount of money to spend on alternate transportation.
 This could be a rental car, but it can also be used for rides with Lyft or Uber, public transportation or however else you want to get around.
-This is a more flexible option than is available from most insurers, which allow you to use the money only for a rental car.
+This is a more flexible option than what is available from most insurers, which allow you to use the money only for a rental car.

-- Liability (Bodily Injury and Property Damage): Pays for damages to another driver's car if you are at fault in an accident.
+- Liability (bodily injury and property damage): Pays for damages to another driver's car if you are at fault in an accident.